takahe-linux/pkgs/docs/install.md

 Edit fstab as required.

-Consider adding a /tmp and /run entry, both as a tmpfs.

 ## Adjusting the install ##

 The system should now be bootable.
 However, some additional things should be